 Your goal is to try and emulate this look as far as possible.
 Next time you're at the airport, have a look around and take some mental style notes.
 Although you don't need to invest in thousands of dollars worth of designer clothes or luggage, it's a very good idea to have put some thought into the impression you will make at the airport.
 If the checkin staff are looking to upgrade passengers, they will put SFU (Suitable for Upgrade) next to your booking if you are deemed to look the part.

 While comfort is always an important consideration, particularly for longer flights, you're much more likely to impress the people with the power to upgrade your seat if you're wearing a decent suit rather than a tracksuit and trainers.

-Involve the clerk in a chatty exchange in which you manage to be complimentary about the airline and your past experiences with it.
+Involve the check in staff in a chatty exchange in which you manage to be complimentary about the airline and your past experiences with it.
 Pop in a short, funny story if you can.
-The objective is to make a great impression on the clerk, and convince him that you're a nice person who deserves a break.
+The objective is to make a great impression on the check in staff, and convince them that you're a nice person who deserves a break.

 If you're coming to the end of the transaction and it doesn't look like he's going to offer you an upgrade himself, take a deep breath and politely ask

 Many airlines now include Internet connections in Business|